 |Population by age and gender (% - 2018)|

 Together with the first traditional, immigrants coming from central and eastern Europe (Ashkenazi Jews) and from North Africa (Sephardi Jews), over a million Russian Jews have joined them since the break-up of the USSR.
 More than a fifth of the population are Arabs who remained in Israel after 1948.

-Exports, in decline since 2015 due to negative global trends, began to grow again in 2018; the economy is also sustained through internal demand.
+In recent years, growth has been strong and constant, while unemployment has been declining since 2009; the economy is sustained through internal demand.
 Wealth disparity is considerably high and the high prices of houses and everyday goods make things difficult for the less affluent classes.
 Despite widespread discontent, the government has upheld a strict fiscal manoeuvre to gradually reduce the deficit of public accounts.